thejsway/thejsway/manuscript/chapter05.md

 ## Discovering functions

-A **function** is a group of instructions that performs a particular task.
+A **function** is a group of statements that performs a particular task.

 Here's a basic example of a function.